Open to the Public

 Throughout these rare and diverse wetlands communities, visitors to the preserve can witness a spectacular range of birds and mammals.
 Lucky visitors may spot the rare northern water shrew, or catch a glimpse of a bear rummaging through the shrub thickets surrounding Muddy Creek.
 Patience and binoculars may afford others a glimpse of any one of the more than 100 bird species found at Cranesville, such as alder flycatcher, Blackburnian warbler, or the saw-whet owl – which nests in stands of red spruce and hemlock in the conifer swamp forest.

-- Before you visit, please download the Cranesville Swamp Brochure and the Cranesville Swamp Trail Guide for further information.
+- Before you visit, please download the Cranesville Swamp Trail Guide for further information.